-In our short time there, I ate some of the most amazing pinchos (alternately spelled pintxos if you’re in Basque country – more on that to come!) and tapas.
+In our short time there, I ate some of the most amazing pinchos (alternately spelled pintxos if you’re in Basque country) and tapas.
 One of my favorite places, Zanpanzar, was so good we actually had to go there twice!
 Pinchos are delicious tapas made of whatever is local and in season, served atop toasted bread.

 Some highlights (OK, they were all highlights if I’m honest): truffled goat cheese with candied apricot and walnuts; pate, quail egg and ham; white asparagus, roasted red peppers, and eggplant; goat cheese, ham, and fruit compote; mushroom, ham, and crunchy bits of garlic.

 We also drank a delicious 10 euro bottle of wine on the steps of the old Jewish quarter at Le Bistrot, which has Catalan food served with a French twist.
 The atmosphere was amazing, and when we got the bill, I was shocked at how cheap the meal was.

 2. Perfect nighttime views

 The iconic Girona Cathedral is located high up in the city, atop steps made famous by Game of Thrones.
 This makes it a prime spot for sunset views.
 But if you want to really feel the magic, get even higher on one of the city’s semi-hidden walkways.

 Girona is a city meant to be viewed from above.
 If you start wandering around behind the cathedral area, there are some great vistas to be had.
 There are lit pathways that lead you up and up, until you have nothing but amazing city views.
 All this in walking distance from the Old Town!